-Contract / Asset Purchase Agreement Designing Incentive Plans Equity Sharing Preparing for Closing Post Deal Suggestions
+Contract / Asset Purchase Agreement

+Designing Incentive Plans

+Equity Sharing

+Preparing for Closing

+Post Deal Suggestions

+Required Readings (including the Lecture's Slides):

+RJC pages 189-206, 207-210, and 41-50 [Chapters 17 (Forms of Acquisition), 18 (After the Sale), and 5 (Attracting the Right People)]

+Why I am Not Looking to Hire Computer-Science Majors

+Think a 401(k) Is Not a Sexy Benefit?
+Competition May Change That

-RJC pages 41 - 50, 196-206, 207 - 210 [Chapters 5, 17, and 18] Why I am Not Looking to Hire Computer-Science Majors Think a 401(k) Is Not a Sexy Benefit?
-Competition May Change That We're Paying CEOs All Wrong The Utter Uselessness of Job Interviews
+Think a 401(k) Is Not a Sexy Benefit?
+Competition May Change That We're Paying CEOs All Wrong

+The Utter Uselessness of Job Interviews

+Insecure Overachiever?
+You are perfect for the job

+Optional Readings: